MUGH-12 Click on image for enlargement.

 Ashmolean Museum, University of Oxford, England (HCR7680).
 Bode museum, Berlin, Germany, (18248588).

-solid gold not a filled metal electrotypes / reproductions.
+solid gold coin not a filled metal electrotypes / reproductions.

 Islam prohibits displaying the images or idols of human or animals.
 As soon as Shah Jahan